Experimental demonstration of quantum advantage for NP verification with limited information

-In order to find an experimental parameter regime for quantum advantage, we make one more assumption about Merlin, which is that he always sends states that have the correct mean photon number $\mu = |\alpha|^2$ specified by the protocol.
+We will try now to find an experimental parameter regime where we can show quantum advantage.
+For this, we first make one more assumption about the dishonest Merlin, which is that he always sends states that have the correct mean photon number $\mu = |\alpha|^2$ specified by the protocol, while he can freely choose the assignment values in order to trick Arthur to accept.
 Note that here we are not trying to define a general interactive proof (Arthur-Merlin) system; we are trying to construct a specific computational task for experimentally demonstrating quantum advantage.
 Thus, we add on top of the unentanglement assumption the assumption of states with the appropriate mean photon number so as to make the implementation of this task simpler.
-This essentially corresponds to a Merlin who behaves ``classically'', in the sense that he can only choose the assignment for the variables encoded in the quantum states and then send states of the form in Eq.~(\ref{proof1state}) (see also Fig.~\ref{fig:SM}).
-We will discuss later how Arthur may in fact force this behaviour of Merlin, but we emphasize that in any case we are free to define the task for which we show quantum advantage.
+This essentially corresponds to a dishonest Merlin who can only cheat ``classically'', in the sense that he can choose whatever assignment he wants for the variables encoded in the quantum states and then send states of the form in Eq.~(\ref{proof1state}) (see also Fig.~\ref{fig:SM}).
+This is an assumption that is only needed in order to perform our proof of principle experiment but it is not needed for any of the previous analysis of the protocol, including about completeness and soundness.
+In fact, even without this assumption we can find a parameter regime where the experimental demonstration is possible, albeit these parameters were just out of reach with our photonics setup but can very well be achieved in the near future.
+We will also discuss later how Arthur may in fact be able to force this behaviour of Merlin, namely instead of assuming that dishonest Merlin sends states with the correct mean photon number, Arthur can verify this himself by slightly changing the protocol itself.
+In any case, we emphasize again that our goal here is to define a specific theoretical scenario and a concrete computational task for which we can show a quantum advantage.

 We denote the imperfect visibility of Arthur's interferometer by $\nu$ (with $\nu=1$ in the ideal case) and the dark count probability of the single-photon detectors by $p_{\text{dark}}$.
 As we will justify later, the effect of the random detection events due to the dark counts can be neglected.
 To understand the effect of the imperfect visibility, we see that, for example, for an input state in the beam splitter at the $k^{\text{th}}$ time step $\ket{\alpha}_k \otimes \ket{\alpha}_k$ (corresponding to $x_k = 0$), the output state will be $\ket{\sqrt{2\nu}\alpha}_{D_0,k} \otimes \ket{\sqrt{2(1-\nu)}\alpha}_{D_1,k}$, hence there is a non-zero probability of a click in the wrong detector ($D_1$ in this case).
 We can then calculate the probability of detecting a photon in the correct and wrong detector (and nothing in the other) as follows,